inband/spcor/journal.md

 I've rented 2RU AU$140 per month from 2nd Nov 2020.
 I expect that I'll rent this for a year while I study.

+**3/11/2020**

+PVE Server installed in DC.

+Setup as per INE's CCIE SPv4 Advanced Technologies Topology.

+Got a bit side tracked and installed vMX in PVE.
+I'd like to learn more about Juniper at the same time - I'll have to work out a way of fitting in the above topology.

 ---------------------------------------------
 So routhly breaking up the next 12 months.